jwang639/demo.Api/README.md

 ******************************************************
 1 Aug, 2021

-All the bank methoda are added and tested
+All the bank methods are added and tested

 ******************************************************
 3 Aug, 2021